 A Writeup About The Exhibition

 If you’re planning an art exhibition, you’ll need to write a press release.
-There are a few things to keep in mind when crafting your release:
+When writing your release, there are some things you should keep in mind:

 - Start by describing your exhibition and what makes it unique.